MSPs, Stop Debating CRMs: Build a Follow-Up Playbook That Actually Works

 Back in my MSP days, we bought a shiny new CRM and congratulated ourselves like we had just solved sales forever.
 But without a process, it quickly turned into a graveyard.
 Deals sat in "Proposal Sent" for months.
 Nobody logged calls.
 Our "pipeline" was a guessing game.

-The problem wasn’t the CRM.. it was us.
-We had no written process for what happened from “lead in” to “deal closed.”
+The problem wasn't the CRM—it was us.
+We had no written process for what happened from "lead in" to "deal closed."
+The same is true when MSPs deploy ticket triage automation or MSP dispatch automation without a workflow underneath it: the tool runs, but nothing improves.

 Lesson learned: a bad process in a great CRM is still a bad process.